 Trek through the jungle, abseil down a 25-foot waterfall before letting go to drop 5 meters in the water, jump from a cliff edge, and get your heart racing with tons more adrenaline-pumping activities.
 Tours can be booked from one of the many tour shops, or your accommodation.
 We booked a canyoning trip throughout the hostel, with a company called Viet Action Tours for 700,000 VND ($30.21) per person for the day.
 The cost included 2 professional guides, equipment, sandwiches and fruit for dinner.
 Warning: Always book with reputable companies and never attempt to do this by yourself!

 An artistic building filled with many corners and wacky stairs to explore.
 The Crazy House is worth a visit whilst in Dalat.
 The cost to enter is 40,000 VND ($1.73).
-Guest also have the option to stay overnight in one of the many themed rooms.
+Guests also have the option to stay overnight in one of the many themed rooms.

 Romantic lake and more